Wonderfall/wonderfall.github.io/content/posts/docker-hardening.md

 ### seccomp
 seccomp (short for secure computing mode) on the other hand is a much simpler and complementary tool, and there is no reason not to use it.
 What it does is restricting a process to a set of system calls, thus drastically reducing the attack surface available.

 Docker provides default profiles for AppArmor and seccomp, and they're enabled by default for newly created containers unless the `unconfined` option is explicitly passed.
-These profiles are a great start, but you should do much more if you take security seriously, because they were were made to not break compatibility with a large range of images.
+These profiles are a great start, but you should do much more if you take security seriously, because they were made to not break compatibility with a large range of images.
 The default seccomp profile only disables [around 44 syscalls](https://docs.docker.com/engine/security/seccomp/#significant-syscalls-blocked-by-the-default-profile), which are mostly not very common and/or obsoleted.

 ### cgroups
 Also, use cgroups to restrict system resources.
 You likely don't want a guest container to monopolize the host resources.
 In a Compose file: